smaria/sailing-robot-cape/README.md

         and additional ca. 100uF on Vin
         to protect batteries from high current peaks
 - attention with wires that go through pin headers, if the pcb is etched
+- Avoid the eMMC and HDMI (LCD) pins